Sushi6006/CPU_RAM_Simulator/README.md

   - `output.c` and `output.h` are for outputs
 - **misc**
   - `mem_allo_test.c` is for testing memory allocation before implement it
-  - `runner.py` is a comparator for different algorithms
+  - `comparator.py` is a comparator for different algorithms
+  - `runner.py` is a runner to test the program and print the output in a file
   - *from github.com/joshcarp/scheduler_tester*
     - `dockerfile`
     - `scripts`